Weekend Reading – Best ETFs in Canada 2022

 Matthew Freeman is growing his income machine.

-When it comes to dividends or total market returns, well, the debate rages on – some financial experts would argue dividend paying stocks are not for eveyone.
+Certainly many financial experts would argue dividend paying stocks are not for eveyone.

 I would agree.